Urban/Community Agriculture

 This is a FREE flexible and accessible training for urban/ community growers of all styles and scales to increase local food production.
 This program is designed for participants to craft their own journey as they round out their existing experience and education.
 Through a combination of events and assignments participants will learn about topics from the primary aspects of urban growing: planning, planting, tending, processing, marketing, and managing.

-Learn more by visiting the New Ground Growers webpage or by downloading our program guide here.
+Learn more by visiting the New Ground Growers webpage or by downloading last year's program guide here.

 We would like to give a big thank you to all of our community partners and curriculum committee members for making this effort possible.